-The importance of feedback in employee development
+The importance of employee feedback in workforce success

-No matter how many training courses you invest in or performance self-help books you recommend, without the appropriate follow-up feedback, employee performance often remains stagnant.
-There is no way to be sure that your managers are effectively managing their employees, or that employees are clear on organizational goals and how they can help to achieve them, without open communication and regular feedback.
+No matter how many training courses you invest in or performance self-help books you recommend, without appropriately giving feedback to employees, workforce performance often remains stagnant.
+There is just no way to be sure that your managers are effectively managing their employees, or that employees are clear on organizational goals and how they can help to achieve them, without open communication and regular feedback.

 “Companies execute well when everybody is on the same page and everybody is constantly improving...People rarely improve weakness they are unaware of.
 The ultimate price you will pay for not giving feedback: systematically crappy company performance.”

 Regardless of industry segment or business structure, lack of valuable and timely feedback permeates organizations across the board, so many have started to look for a software platform that can help to organize, maintain, and manage their employee and company performance.